rafaelsetragni/awesome_notifications_fcm/README.md

 3 - Insert the same iOS App ID configured in your Firebase Cloud Messaging.
 4 - In your MacOS machine, Launch Keychain Access app, located in /Applications/Utilities.
 5 - Choose Keychain Access > Certificate Assistant > Request a Certificate from a Certificate Authority.
-6 - In the Certificate Assistant dialog, enter all informations needed, leaving the CA Email Address field empty.
+6 - In the Certificate Assistant dialog, enter all information needed, leaving the CA Email Address field empty.
 7 - Choose “Saved to disk,” then click Continue.
 8 - Now, go back to the online certificate process and upload the certificate generated in your local machine to Apple
 9 - Attention: Download the file and store it in a safe place.
-This file can be donwload only once.
+This file can be download only once.
 10 - Lastly, upload this last certificate to Firebase in Project View -> Cloud Messaging -> Apple App Configurations.

 <br>